Apegetinfo/zonestat-influxdb/README.md

 Solaris 11 Zones monitoring script with influxdb as a backend.

 Usage:
+*  [-zs] : view zones metrics in human-readable format.
-* To gather and store metrics: modify influxdb address in the script (and database name if you need to) and run it from cron with a "-d" argument.
+*  [-d] : gather and store metrics.
+Edit influxdb address and database name in the script and run it periodically (as a cronjob).
 * To see current metrics run the script without arguments.